-Rabbi Musnitsky and Cantor Benrey look forward to welcoming 5783 with our community.
+Rabbi Randi Musnitsky, Student Rabbi Joshua Greenbaum, and Cantor Jennifer Benrey look forward to welcoming 5784 with our community.
 Our High Holy Days Services will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.
 As in previous years, all ticket requests will be done exclusively online.
 This page will provide you with information about our High Holy Days Schedule and will enable you to register for tickets.
 Any questions about our High Holy Days can be emailed to hhd@templeharshalom.org.

 Please read below for important service information and scroll to the bottom for registration links.
 Shanah tovah!